daphnitely/daphne-acting/index.md

 ### Speaking

-- **Speaker, Cascadia JS Conference** - CascadiaJS is a JavaScript and web conference in the Pacific Northwest.
-My fiance and I shared how with NodeJS, Notion/Trello APIs and IoT make our cooking, laundry, & calendar management easier. ["How we Automated our Relationship"](https://www.twitch.tv/videos/1578855046?t=02h49m07s) was both technical and had a comedic flair.
+- **Speaker, CascadiaJS Conference** - CascadiaJS is a JavaScript and web conference in the Pacific Northwest.
+My fiance and I shared how we make cooking, laundry, & calendar management easier using NodeJS, Notion/Trello APIs and IoT. ["How we Automated our Relationship"](https://www.twitch.tv/videos/1578855046?t=02h49m07s) was both technical and had a comedic flair.
 <div class="float-images">
   <img src="assets/images/superposition.jpg" alt="Daphne speaking on panel at Superposition" width="225" height="150">
 </div>